kqlade/essellay/README.md

 A single-page static tool that helps users export CloudWatch metrics, upload CSVs, and calculate their AWS SLA credits — all in the browser (no backend).

+Enter the email address to send the claim to in the results section before clicking **file your claim**.

 ---
 ## 1. Local development on Windows / Linux PC (with hot-reload)